Acacia covenyi, the Blue Bush, is a tall hardy shrub that grows 3 to 6 metres.

 Pods are straight to curved to 70 mm long by 13 mm wide and oblong in shape.

 Acacia covenyi has proved to be very hardy and free flowering in both cool climate and more temperate gardens.
 Acacia covenyi, even without the flowers, rates as an attractive foliage plant.

 It requires little maintenance once established and will tolerate drought and some frost.

-Warren and Gloria Sheather: In our cold climate garden (Armidale), it blooms usually start to burst in early August.
+Warren and Gloria Sheather: In our cold climate garden (near Armidale), it blooms usually start to burst in early August.
 The foliage and flowers make a stunning combination.
 Light pruning after flowering will keep plants dense and bushy.

 This plant is available from nurseries and seed suppliers, so if you are after a hardy, large shrub or maybe small tree that has an attractive contrast of soft greyish foliage and yellow flowers, then this is the plant for you.